Congeenial/Congee.gay-website/content/posts/Requests/Requests.md

 Some things to note before you request:
 - There is no deadline.
 I draw them when I feel like it.
 - This is for JJK characters only, with the exception is that if you request kokushibou + tanjirou (kimetsu) from me, I'll be interested.
 - 99.9% of them will be unfinished sketches.
-These will be practice for me.
+These will be practice.
 - Will be uploaded in monthly or bi-monthly batches.
 - You can request NSFW and SFW, romantic and platonic interactions.
 - I prioritize any requests with Toji + Yuuji or Toji + Gojou or Fushiguro Family.